Laudato Si’!

 Welcome

-Concern for the gift of God’s creation and working towards renewal of our relationship with Him through caring for the natural world is not a new or recent idea; it is reflected in the Psalms, Scriptures and the life of Jesus as well as the lives of the saints, not least St Francis of Assisi.
+Love and concern for the gift of God’s Creation and working towards renewal of our relationship with Him through caring for the natural world is not a new or recent idea; it is reflected in the Psalms, the Scriptures and the life of Our Lord Jesus Christ as well as in the lives of the saints – not least St Francis of Assisi (c.1181 – 1226).

-Many popes have written encyclicals, published books and papers on environmental issues including Pope St John Paul and Pope Benedict as well as other learned theologians.
-The most recent and best known of these is Pope Francis’ 2015 Encyclical LAUDATO SI’: CARE FOR OUR COMMON HOME
+St Francis of Assisi’s Canticle of the Creatures (also known as the Canticle of the Sun) begins ‘Laudato S’ mi’ Signore!’ – ‘Praise be to You, my Lord!’
+Many popes have written encyclicals and published books and papers on environmental issues, including Pope St John Paul and Pope Benedict as well as other learned theologians.
+The most recent and best known of these is Pope Francis’ 2015 Encyclical LAUDATO SI’: CARE FOR OUR COMMON HOME, which was followed on the Feast of St Francis (4 October) 2023 by his shorter Apostolic Exhortation, LAUDATE DEUM.

 Nothing in this world is indifferent to us!